Amardeep-lab-cola/Some-statistics-with-Python/README.md

 # Some-statistics-with-Python

 <br>
-Probability Distributions like Binomial Distribution,Poission Distribution,Normal Distribution and used in python using with some given examples.
+Probability Distributions like Binomial Distribution,Poission Distribution,Normal Distribution ,<br> used in python  <br> with some given examples.